 I have yet to find a resource on car rental insurance that tells me anything other than “Use the same insurance policy that covers the car in your garage” or “Aren’t you covered by your husband’s policy?”
 So, like many brave women before me, I decided to write my own rules.
 Since I live in the US, this information is specific to the United States, though parts may be applicable to other countries.

-Here are some common terms you’ll see at the car rental counter:
+First things first: let’s get some terminology out of the way.
+Here are some common terms you’ll see when you’re signing your life away at the car rental counter:

-Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW): This waiver covers losses if the rental car is damaged or stolen.
-Typically, this covers only your vehicle, not any other vehicles or property you may have damaged.
+Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW): This waiver will cover any losses if the rental car is damaged or stolen.
+Typically, this applies only to your vehicle, not any other vehicles that you may have damaged.
+Some rental car companies like Hertz offer a Partial Damage Waiver (PDW) which is the same in theory as the CDW, but with less coverage.
 You may have a CDW through your credit card – there’s more on that below.